A Dog's Journey: Plot

 Buddy comes back to life again as a small dog named Max.
-This time he is intent on saving CJ.
-His devotion to her almost causes his death as he is not nice to other people, so no one wants to adopt him.
+His devotion to finding CJ almost causes Max's death, as he is not friendly to other people, so no one wants to adopt him.
 Finally, he sees CJ who is now a young woman living in New York.
 She agrees to take him even though she is dog sitting and living in an apartment that is not hers.
-As it turns out, Trent also now lives in New York and he and CJ reunite.
+As it turns out, Trent also lives in New York and he and CJ reunite.
 CJ is dating a married man.
 Trent has a girlfriend.
 Max recognizes Trent and is nice to him.
-During this period of her life, things do not go well for CJ and she realizes that she has become her mother.
-The realization causes her to attempt suicide.
+During this period of her life, things do not go well for CJ, and she attempts suicide.
 Afterwards, Gloria tries to take her back to her house, but Trent intervenes.
 Upon leaving the hospital, CJ moves in with Trent.
 He has broken up with his girlfriend and he helps CJ by finding Hannah and arranging a trip to visit the Farm and nursing CJ back to health.
 CJ finally admits that she loves him in a romantic sense and the two get married.
-Thanks to Max, Trent is saved from dying of cancer.
 However, the suicide attempt ruined CJ's kidneys and she has to go on dialysis.
 She also goes to school and studies psychology.
-After a long life with them, Max dies, happy to think that they will be okay.
+Max begins to signal that Trent has cancer, a skill he learned when he was Molly.
+CJ recognizes the signal and sends Trent to the doctor and Trent overcomes his cancer.
+After a long life with the both of them, Max dies.

 Buddy is born one more time.
-This time he has the same name he had at the very beginning of his life, Toby, and he is not so anxious to find CJ as he thinks that she will find him when she needs him.
+This time he has the same name he had at the very beginning of his life, Toby, and he is not so anxious to find CJ, as he thinks that she will find him when she needs him.
 His job is to work at a hospice where he comforts dying patients.
-CJ finally does come.
-Gloria is suffering from Alzheimer's and is in the hospice.
+CJ finally does come, as Gloria is suffering from Alzheimer's and is in the hospice.
 Both CJ and Gloria are much older.
 Trent has died, but he and CJ lived a happy life.
 Gloria dies in the hospice with CJ and Toby by her side.
 CJ comes to work part time in the hospice.
 Then, one day, she checks herself in after deciding to end her dialysis treatment.
 She takes comfort in Toby's presence, telling him that he reminds her of her dogs Molly and Max.
 After she dies, Toby continues to serve his purpose which is to help many people.
-When he dies, he does not come back.
+When he dies many years later, he does not come back.
 Instead he is greeted by all of his old masters and goes to be with them.